fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 fleetctl package --type pkg --fleet-url=example.fleetinstance.com --enroll-secret=85O6XRG8'!l~P&zWt_'f&$QK(sM8_D4x
 ```

-### UI
+## UI

 To generate an installer in Fleet UI:
-1. Go to **Hosts** page, and select **Add hosts**.
+1. Go to the **Hosts** page, and select **Add hosts**.
-2. Select platform on the top (e.g. macOS).
+2. Select the tab for your desired platform (e.g. macOS).
-3. CLI command with all necessary flags will be generated.
-Copy and run the command in a CLI.
+3. A CLI command with all necessary flags will be generated.
+Copy and run the command with [fleetctl](https://fleetdm.com/docs/using-fleet/fleetctl-cli) installed.

-#### Generate installer to enroll host to a specific team
+### Generate installer to enroll host to a specific team

-With hosts segmented into Teams, you can apply unique queries and give users access to only the hosts in specific Teams.
+With hosts segmented into teams, you can apply unique queries and give users access to only the hosts in specific teams.
 [Learn more about teams](https://fleetdm.com/docs/using-fleet/segment-hosts).

-**Hosts page**

-1. Select team on the top of the hosts page.
-2. Select **Add hosts**.
-3. The generated CLI command will include an enrollment secret for a team that is selected in the first step.
-4. Change team and select **Add hosts to** update `--enroll-secret` flag in generated CLI command.
-5. Copy and run the command in a CLI.

-**Settings > Teams page**

-1. Select **Settings** > **Teams**.
-2. Create team or open existing team.
-3. Select **Add hosts** on the top of team page.
-4. The generated CLI command will include an enrollment secret for a selected team.
-5. Copy and run the command in a CLI.
+To generate an installer that enrolls to a specific team: from the **Hosts** page, select the desired team from the menu at the top of the screen, then follow the instructions above for generating an installer.
+The team's enroll secret will be included in the generated command.

 ### Enroll multiple hosts

 If you're managing an enterprise environment with multiple hosts, you likely have an enterprise deployment tool like [Munki](https://www.munki.org/munki/), [Jamf Pro](https://www.jamf.com/products/jamf-pro/), [Chef](https://www.chef.io/), [Ansible](https://www.ansible.com/), or [Puppet](https://puppet.com/) to deliver software to your hosts.
-You can distribute fleetd installer generated in one of the ways explained above to add all your hosts to Fleet using your software management tool of choice.
+You can use your software management tool of choice to distribute a fleetd installer generated via the instructions above.

 ### Including Fleet Desktop

 > Fleet Desktop requires a Fleet version of 4.12.0 and above.
 To check your Fleet version, select the avatar on the right side of the top bar and select **My account**.
 Your Fleet version is displayed below the **Get API token** button.

 Hosts without Fleet Desktop currently installed require a new installer to be generated and run on the target host.
-How to generate an installer that includes Fleet Desktop in the Fleet UI:
-1. On the top bar in the Fleet UI, select **Hosts > Add hosts**.
-2. Select the **Include Fleet Desktop** checkbox.
-3. Select the clipboard icon to copy the `fleetctl package` command.
-4. In your terminal application, paste and run the copied command.
+To include Fleet desktop in your installer, select the **Include Fleet Desktop** checkbox when generating an installer via the instructions above.

 Alternatively, you can generate an installer that includes Fleet Desktop in `fleetctl package` by appending the `--fleet-desktop` flag.

-## Enroll Chromebooks with fleetd Chrome extension
+## Enroll Chromebooks

 > The fleetd Chrome browser extension is supported on ChromeOS operating systems that are managed using [Google Admin](https://admin.google.com).
 It is not intended for non-ChromeOS hosts with the Chrome browser installed.